Our Sleep and Wake Patterns

 Today’s light environment differs considerably in the amount of time spent at intermediate light intensities (30-300 lux).
 Exposure to electrical light after sunset in this range is extremely common in industrialised countries, and the increasing use of light-emitting devices is a further source of evening light that is potentially disruptive to the circadian system.

-- Strategically timed light therapy according to phase response curves can suppress melatonin synthesis and phase shift circadian timing in humans, indicating the suitability of timed light exposure as a treatment for circadian rhythm sleep disorders.
+- Strategically timed light therapy can suppress melatonin synthesis and phase shift circadian timing in humans, indicating the suitability of timed light exposure as a treatment for circadian rhythm sleep disorders.